zobnina/streamapi_tasks/README.md

 The method returns list of the customers whose monthly total order sum is the largest
 * only the given year should be considered
 * the list should include only the given number of customers

+<h1>3.
+Duplicates</h1>

+Implement the findDuplicates method, which should return a list of values ​​that repeat numberOfDuplicates times.
+For instance:

+<code>findDuplicates(asList(-1,1,3,2,2,2,5,6,-1,3,6),2);</code>

+should return "-1, 3 and 6" because these values ​​are repeated "numberOfDuplicates = 2" times, but not "2" which is repeated 3 times.